Rack UPS vs. Centralized UPS: Architecture Guide for Data Center Engineers | Xtreme Power Conversion

 Design note

-These architectures are not mutually exclusive.
+These are not mutually exclusive in all facilities.
 Large campuses sometimes use centralized UPS for building-level distribution combined with rack UPS for high-density compute zones — getting localized protection where density is highest without replacing facility infrastructure that’s already performing well.

 Ai90 Rack-Integrated UPS